kade-d/BusShuttleDriverApp/README.md

 1. Navigate inside of project folder and run `npm install`

+___

+To see a demo of what's currently in this branch visit https://buslog.info

+_I will be adding a page to show database for debugging_

 ## Development server

 Run `ng serve` inside of the cloned folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.